ildar-shaimordanov/my-scripts/postgresql/pg-describe/README.md

 ... and so on.

 For sure, you can modify all of them for your needs to filter excess data and query needful information only.
+Also you can find `pg-describe*.sh` scripts that simplify and automate this action.

 # Appendix 1: Export data to LibreOffice